 The staffing industry is divided into three major segments: temporary staffing services, professional employer organizations ("PEOs") and placement agencies.
-Temporary staffing services provide workers for limited periods, often to substitute for absent permanent workers or to help during periods of peak demand.
-These workers, who are often employees of the temporary staffing agency, will generally fill clerical, technical, or industrial positions.
+Temporary staffing services provide workers for limited periods, often to substitute for absent permanent workers or to staff discreet projects, or to help during periods of peak demand.
+These workers, who are often employees of the temporary staffing agency, will generally fill administrative, clerical, accounting, and other professional technical positions, or industrial positions.
+In some cases, temporary staffing services may be provided to clients over prolonged periods in longer-term HR outsourcing type scenarios.
 PEOs, sometimes referred to as employee leasing agencies, contract to provide workers to customers for specific functions, often related to human resource management.
 In many cases, a customer's employees are hired by a PEO and then contracted back to the customer.
 Placement agencies, sometimes referred to as executive recruiters or headhunters, find workers to fill permanent positions at customer companies.
 These agencies may specialize in placing senior managers, mid-level managers, technical workers, or clerical and other support workers.

 Our business is mainly that of a temporary staffing company within the broader staffing industry, however, we also offer and provide permanent placement services in our Professional Staffing Services segment.
 We employ the substantial portion of our staff members we place on temporary assignments with our clients.
 In addition to assisting our clients in managing peaks and valleys in their staffing needs, the temporary workers we place come in the form of a broader human resources management solution.
-That is, our clients do not bear the usual employment risks and compliance burdens associated with our temporary workers; instead, we retain these costs and risks as the employer of record.
-We believe this is a significant value add for our temporary staffing clients.
+That is, our clients do not bear the usual employment risks and compliance costs and burdens associated with our temporary workers; instead, we retain these costs and risks as the employer of record.
+We believe this is a significant value add for many of our temporary staffing clients.